 What Easter Tradition do you partake in?
 Also, I’m getting hungry.
 Who wants brunch?

 Since 2014, PZI has provided highly transformative, customized international business and human capital management solutions to global corporations.
-Over the past two decades, our founder and CEO Debbie McGee developed a vision while innovating at successful multinational companies.
-Debbie’s vision was to create a business with other highly-accomplished subject matter experts like herself and, in turn, effectively serve those managing global workforces.
+Over the past two decades, our founder and CEO Deborah E. McGee developed a vision while innovating at successful multinational companies.
+Deborah's vision was to create a business with other highly-accomplished subject matter experts like herself and, in turn, effectively serve those managing global workforces.
 Whether a global corporation, government agency, or non-profit, PZI’s team is well-equipped to serve you in achieving your goals in improving performance.
 If you want to learn more about PZI Contact Us or visit our About page.